Stressed? Burning the candle at both ends?

-Stressed? – You have probably heard the age-old expression “burning the candle at both ends” before.
-But when it comes to our health, why does this phrase fit so well?
+Stressed? - You have probably heard the age-old expression “burning the candle at both ends” before.
+But when it comes to our health, where does this phrase fit so well?

 The candle symbolizes our life force or vitality.
 By burning the candle at both ends, we are using up our life force too quickly.
 We are on the path to exhausting all our resources and the vitality that encompasses wellbeing.